carlos-santiago-2017/InsideTheMachine/README.md

 #   * [Shrink the clock]()

-You can see from Figure 3-7 that the role of the CPU clock changes slightly in a **pipelined** processor, compared to the single-cycle processor shown in Figure 3-6.
+You can see from Figure 3-7 that the role of the **CPU** clock changes slightly in a **pipelined** processor, compared to the single-cycle processor shown in Figure 3-6.
 Because all of the pipeline stages must now work together simultaneously and be ready at the start of each new nanosecond to hand over the results of their work to the next pipeline stage, the clock is needed to coordinate the activity of the whole pipeline.
 The way this is done is simple: Shrink the clock cycle time to match the time it takes each stage to complete its work so that at the start of each clock cycle, each pipeline stage hands off the instruction it was working on to the next stage in the pipeline.
 Because each pipeline stage in the example processor takes **1 ns** to complete its work, you can set the clock cycle to be **1 ns** in duration.
 This new method of clocking the processor means that a new instruction will not necessarily be completed at the close of each clock cycle, as was the case with the single-cycle processor.
 Instead, a new instruction will be completed at the close of only those clock cycles in which the write stage has been working on an instruction.
-Any clock cycle with an empty write stage will add no new instructions to the **“Completed Instructions” box, and any clock cycle with an active write stage will add one new instruction to the box.
+Any clock cycle with an empty write stage will add no new instructions to the **“Completed Instructions”** box, and any clock cycle with an active write stage will add one new instruction to the box.
 Of course, this means that when the pipeline first starts to work on a program, there will be a few clock cycles—three to be exact—during which no instructions are completed.
-But once the fourth clock cycle starts, the first instruction enters the write stage and the pipeline can then begin completing new instructions on each clock cycle, which, because each clock cycle is **1 ns**, translates into a completion rate of one instruction per nanosecond.
+But once the fourth clock cycle starts, the first instruction enters the write stage and the pipeline can then begin completing new instructions on each clock cycle, which, because each clock cycle is **1 ns**, translates into a **Program Execution Time** of one instruction per nanosecond.

 #  * [Shrinking Program Execution Time]()